clusterinthecloud/docs/source/running.rst

 ++++++++++++++++

 AWS provides instance types with Graviton processors which are based on the aarch64 architecture.
-This requires a special image to be built which is not created by deafult.
+This requires a special image to be built which is not created by default.
 To build this image, run the following:

 .. code-block:: shell-session

    [citc@mgmt ~]$ sudo /usr/local/bin/run-packer aarch64

-which will rebuild the standard x86_64 iamge and then also build the aarch64 image.
+which will build the aarch64 image.

 Cluster shell
 -------------